kso512/checkmk_server/README.md

 **I do NOT recommend the default configuration for unprotected connection directly to the Internet, as the server configuration includes un-encrypted HTTP access.**

-The following distributions have been tested automatically and continuously integrated:
+The following distributions have been tested automatically:

 - [Debian 10 "Buster"](https://www.debian.org/releases/buster/)
 - [Debian 11 "Bullseye"](https://www.debian.org/releases/bullseye/)